From Global to Granular: Revealing IQA Model Performance via Correlation Surface

 \end{itemize}

 \textbf{(2) IQA Model Selection for High-Quality Image Retrieval.} IQA models are commonly used to identify high-quality images across different quality regimes, such as selecting top-quality samples from generative outputs or screening out low-quality images in degraded datasets.
 Standard global correlation metrics may fail to guide optimal model selection in such scenario-specific searches, particularly when the overall ranking performance of competing models is similar.
-To evaluate the effectiveness of our GMC measure, we construct two types of \textbf{query sets} separately for each dataset (KADID-10K and SPAQ) based on their respective MOS distributions: a high-quality set formed by images in the top quartile of MOS, and a low-quality set formed by images in the bottom quartile.
-For each query set, we compare the top-3 images selected by the model chosen via GMC$_s$ with those selected using global SRCC.
+To evaluate the effectiveness of our GMC measure, we construct two types of \textbf{query sets} separately for each dataset (KADID-10K and SPAQ) based on their respective MOS distributions: a high-quality set formed by images in the top quartile of MOS, and a low-quality set formed by images in the bottom quartile. \rc{For AIGC datasets (AGIQA-3K and AIGCIQA2023), we consider both the \textit{Quality} and \textit{Alignment} dimensions, and construct corresponding high-quality and high-alignment query sets using the top quartile samples in each dimension.} \rc{For each query set, we compare the top-3 images selected by the model chosen via GMC$_s$, global SRCC, and PWRC, respectively.}

-The mean MOS of the selected images is reported in Table~\ref{tab:hqi}, and the corresponding selections are visualized in Fig.~\ref{fig:hqi}.
-Results demonstrate that models selected by GMC$_s$ consistently identify higher-quality images in high-quality query sets and more accurately discriminate lower-quality images in low-quality query sets, outperforming those selected based on the best SRCC in both scenarios.
+The mean MOS of the selected images is reported in Table~\ref{tab:hqi}, and the corresponding selections are visualized in Fig.~\ref{fig:hqi}. \rc{Results demonstrate that models selected by GMC$_s$ consistently identify higher-quality images in high-quality query sets and more accurately discriminate lower-quality images in low-quality query sets, outperforming those selected based on the best SRCC and PWRC in both scenarios.